kensanata/just-halberds/Knives.md

 important.
 They help you prepare the unfamiliar.
 You’ll fall back to the familiar at the table, when you’re stressed, and that’s OK.

-We’ll talk more about guiding questions as we talk about adventures.

 ### Taking questions off the list

 Review the questions after a few sessions, note which of them have